Replacing Kitchen Faucet Guide

 Replacing Bathroom Faucet

 After you have received the stopper mechanism for the old faucet, you can begin to install the new one.
-The main part of this is the long piece that has a round top with a rubber seal around the under side.
+The main part of this is the long piece that has a round top with a rubber seal around the underside.
 This part is what actually prevents the water from escaping the sink when in use.
-This will be inserted into the whole at the bottom of the sink to await the other pieces that make it work.
+This will be inserted into the hole at the bottom of the sink to await the other pieces that make it work.

 Next, you will need to locate the long lever that will have a handle behind the faucet controls and extended down through the faucet to the underside of the sink.
 This long piece will have several holes drilled into the length, which allow you to connect his to the control for the sink stopper.